nadyawilliams/rtd-tutorial/docs/source/about/preface.rst

 **Prerequisites**

-1. Python 2 or 3.
+1. Python 3.
 Required python modules: argparse, socket, datetime.
 There are 4 python modules that will be automatically built and installed during the "Building" step:

    - future: for compatibility of python 2/3 code
    - ruamel-yaml & ruamle-ycml-clib: used by the  main script gen-definitions.py
-   - setuptools: for build python dependent packages.
+   - setuptools: for building python dependent packages.

 2. If you are using a very stripped-down CentOS image (similar to the official CentOS 7 image in Amazon, you will want to make certain you have the following packages and package groups installed